-After all the years of an ailing housing market, we’re once more hearing reports of new buyers being priced out of the market entirely.
-A recent survey revealed that rural workers would need a minimum of a 150% pay increase to be able to afford to buy a home in the area in which they grew up, and even in towns and cities many people are struggling to find the funds to purchase a home.
+A recent survey revealed that rural workers would need a minimum 150% pay increase in order to afford a home in the area they grew up in.
+Even in towns and cities many people are struggling to find the funds to purchase a home.
 So what’s the solution?
 Possibly, it’s lowering our expectations.

-While most of us realise that compromises need to be made and that our ‘dream home’ will be a long time coming, if it arrives at all, it can be disheartening to find yourself living in a house that you really don’t like.
+While most of us realise that compromises need to be made.
+The ‘dream home’ will be a long time coming, if it arrives at all.
+Which is why it can be so disheartening to find yourself living in a house that you really don’t like.

-There are many contributory factors that come in to play when forming a feeling of dislike for your home; location; layout; decor; light levels; neighbourhood; the garden (or lack thereof); logistics in relation to work, schools, friends, family, amenities; or often a simple sense of disappointment.
+There are many contributory factors that come in to play when falling out with a space you once loved.
+Location; layout; decor; light levels; neighbourhood; the garden (or lack thereof); logistics in relation to work, schools, friends, family, amenities or just a sense of disappointment.
 The key to overcoming the feeling is to identify its cause and then work to conquer it.
-After all; you bought the house for a reason, so you need to live in it and try to find ways to stop it from making you miserable while you’re there, regardless of the time period.
+After all, you bought the house for a reason once up on a time.

 Four Ways to Make Your Home a Happier Place to Be

-- Own it – Viewing a house as a temporary measure is a sure fire way to ensure that it never feels comfortable.
-Even if it really is a six month stop-gap and you don’t want to invest in the property, a couple of coats of paint can transform a home and make it feel clean, new, fresh, and yours.
+- Own it – Seeing your home as a stop gap is a sure fire way to ensure that it never feels comfortable.
+Even if it really is a six month layover and you don’t want to invest in the property, a couple of coats of paint can transform any home.
+Making it feel clean, new, fresh, and yours.
 It can also add more than the cost of the paint to the resale value.

-- Let the light in – Increasing the amount of natural light that enters a house can have a huge impact upon both the look and feel of the place, and needn’t always cost a fortune.
-Apropos’ minimum order value is £15,000, but for that you could add a small bespoke conservatory which would increase the property’s useable footprint and add an extra 8% to the resale value of the house.
-If you don’t want to use up garden space, you could add French, or folding-sliding doors and skylights, or simply increase the size and number of windows, allowing the light to penetrate more deeply throughout the house.
+- Let light in – Increasing the amount of natural light that enters a house can have a huge impact on both the look and feel of the place.
+This needn’t always cost a fortune either.
+Apropos’ minimum order value is £15,000, but for that you could add a small bespoke conservatory.
+Increasing the property’s usable footprint and adding an extra 8% to the resale value of the house.
+If you don’t want to use up garden space, add sliding, or folding-sliding doors and skylights.
+Or, simply increase the size and number of windows, allowing the light to penetrate more deeply throughout the house.

-- Think outside the boxes – If you’re unhappy with the layout of the house, consider removing some internal, non-supportive walls (possibly replacing them with glazed Aprofold doors).
-An internal reconfiguration, turning poky corners and dark rooms into an expansive open-plan arrangement, can make an old home feel modern and new.
+- Think outside the boxes – If you’re unhappy with the layout of the house, consider removing some internal, non-supportive walls.
+You could even replace them with internal bi-folding doors.
+An internal reconfiguration, turning poky corners and dark rooms into an expansive open-plan arrangement, will make an old home feel modern and new.

-If you’re ready to love the home you have then get in touch today.
-You can order your copy of Apropos’ 2014 Brochure here or call us on 0161 342 8206 to speak to our team.
+If you’re ready to love the home you own then get in touch today.
+You can download your copy of Apropos’ Brochure here or call us on 0161 342 8206 to speak to our team.

 Return to Blog